abhinaya5B2/FUTURE_PE_01/prompt_chain_document.md

 “Top 5 AI Side Hustles for 2025”

-## ✍️ 2.
-Full Video Script
+✍️ 2.
+Full Video Script Development

-Prompt Chain Document: Thumbnail Image Generation

-Topic: How to Make Money with AI as a Beginner (Step-by-Step)Purpose: Generate high-performing YouTube thumbnail ideas using AI tools
+📌 Topic: How to Make Money with AI as a Beginner (Step-by-Step) 🎯 Purpose: Build an actionable and compelling YouTube video script 🎁 Deliverable: Step-by-step script + Thumbnail concept

-Deliverable: Text + Visual AI prompt for thumbnail creation
+🎨 3.
+Thumbnail Image Idea (Text + Visual AI Prompt)
 🔢 Thumbnail Image Prompt Chain
 1⃣ Generate Thumbnail Text Ideas
 Tool: ChatGPT / Any LLM
 Prompt:
 Generate 5 short and catchy thumbnail text phrases for a YouTube video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.
+"How to Make Money with AI as a Beginner (Step-by-Step)"

 Instructions:
-- Limit each phrase to 4–6 words
-- Use strong action words like “Make Money”, “With AI”, “Step-by-Step”, “Beginner”
-- Design for mobile viewers: bold, readable, high-contrast
-- Sound exciting and credible (no clickbait)

-Generate 5 short and catchy thumbnail text phrases for a YouTube video titled:
-“How to Make Money with AI as a Beginner (Step-by-Step)”.

-Instructions:
-- Limit each phrase to 4–6 words
+Limit each phrase to 4–6 words

-- Use strong action words like “Make Money”, “With AI”, “Step-by-Step”, “Beginner”
+Use strong action words like “Make Money”, “With AI”, “Step-by-Step”, “Beginner”

-- Design for mobile viewers: bold, readable, high-contrast
+Design for mobile viewers: bold, readable, high-contrast

-- Sound exciting and credible (no clickbait)
+Sound exciting and credible (no clickbait)

-Expected Output Example:
+✅ Expected Outputs:

 Make Money with AI